JibKh/Sudoku-Game/README.md

 ## HOW TO START
 Unzip the folder 'Sudoku'
-To play the game, open the folder 'output and then the 'main' file and the game will automatically restart
+To play the game, open the folder 'output' and then the 'main' file and the game will automatically restart

 ## HOW TO PLAY